Should You Go or Stay? How to Decide About Holiday Travel When You Have an Elderly or Chronically Ill Pet

 Is there a trusted caregiver who truly knows your pet’s routines and quirks?

-Pets who need insulin, seizure meds, pain control, or even supplements to regulate appetite or anxiety often do best when handled by someone who knows their patterns.
-That kind of familiarity matters more than most people realize.
-We once had a sitter who didn’t really know our dogs’ personalities.
-When one of them didn’t come to greet her at the door, she assumed our dog was just being shy.
-In reality, she had injured her back and was struggling to walk.
-By the time we returned, her condition had worsened, and on Christmas Eve we found ourselves at an emergency vet, having to make the heartbreaking decision to euthanize her.
-It’s an experience that never really leaves you.
+Familiarity matters more than most people realize.
+We once had a sitter who didn’t know our dogs well.
+When one didn’t come to greet her, she assumed the dog was being shy.
+In reality, she had injured her back and couldn’t walk.
+By the time we returned, her condition had worsened, and on Christmas Eve we found ourselves at an emergency vet facing the unthinkable.

 Can you take your pet with you?